LucaMalagutti/LucaMalagutti.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Master's student in Computer Science at [ETH Zurich](https://ethz.ch/en.html), majoring in Machine Intelligence with a focus on Natural Language Processing.
-I completed my Bachelor's in Computer Engineering at the [Polytechnic University of Milan](https://polimi.it/en).
+I'm a Research Assistent at [Rycolab](https://rycolab.io/) at [ETH Zurich](https://ethz.ch/en.html), supervised by Prof. Ryan Cotterell.
+I completed my Bachelor's in Computer Engineering at the [Polytechnic University of Milan](https://polimi.it/en) and my Master's degree in Computer Science at ETH Zurich.

-My research interests include decoding and training techniques for language models, recommender systems, and knowledge graphs.
-Currently, I'm writing my Master's Thesis at [Rycolab](https://rycolab.io/) under the supervision of [Clara Meister](https://cimeister.github.io/) and Professor Ryan Cotterell.
+My research interests include decoding and training techniques for language models, and knowledge graphs.
+I have recently finished writing my Master's Thesis on Divergence Functions for Natural Language Generation at  under the supervision of [Clara Meister](https://cimeister.github.io/).

 In my free time I like reading, [running](https://www.strava.com/athletes/28181213), and other endurance sports.